Biomimicry & DesignLens

 Biomimicry in SiD

 The ecosystem level of biomimicry connects directly to SiD's system-level thinking.
-Natural ecosystems demonstrate the properties SiD values most: resilience through diversity and redundancy, autonomy through closed material loops, and harmony through balanced relationships between organisms.
+Natural ecosystems demonstrate the properties SiD values most: resilience through diversity and redundancy, autonomy through closed material loops, and harmony through balanced relationships.
+These map directly onto the RAH system indicators.
+Nature's strategies often suggest network and system-level solutions that conventional engineering approaches miss.